 Have you ever noticed how hard it is to stay in peak physical condition?
 Sure, you might start off strong, avoiding junk food and going to the gym with a degree of regularity.
-You might even turn your home into a gym.
+You might even turn your home into a gym or exercise with just your phone and your body from other locations.
 But eventually, you start skipping sessions.
 Your diet starts slipping too, with ‘cheat days’ becoming ‘cheat weeks’ and ‘cheat months’.

 It’s a problem of motivation, really.
 Keeping motivated and goal-oriented is hard.
 This is especially true when gyms can be sweaty, noisy and intimidating places, and when there’s so much delicious food out there that’s totally bad for you.
 Thankfully, Vertex42 have a range of spreadsheets that make it easy to track your health and fitness.
 Read on for 10 of the best.

 Trying to keep a steady, balanced diet is hard.
 Part of that is because it’s incredibly challenging to keep track of what we eat, especially when we take into account convenience foods and sneaky trips to the vending machine.
 Whilst there are certainly apps that make it easy to see how you’re eating, there’s often a simpler solution.
 Namely, this printable food log makes it easy to see what we’re eating, and how much.

 Staying motivated whilst trying to shed the pounds is incredibly hard.
 There’s always the allure of junk food, and it’s often hard to see how well one progresses with a diet.
 Thankfully, this weight loss chart makes it easy to see how well you’re slimming, and how you’ve progressed.